 Popes Haunted Farm - Salem, AL

-Celebrate over 25 years of scary fun at Pope’s Farm in 2018.
+Celebrate over 27 years of scary fun at Pope’s Farm.
 Attractions features their original haunted hayride plus the haunted barn and haunted forest.
-They have added a new Zombie Paintball attraction.
 This year all the attractions have been re-worked to provide a whole new experience.
 See more special effects, animatronics, live actors, and special sounds than ever before.
 Their high scare walk through will amaze.
 They are open from 7:30 pm until 11 pm on Friday and Saturday nights in October.
 It is safe to say that something is out there but you probably do not want to know what it is.

 Sloss Fright Furnace - Birmingham, AL